 It is very important to work with a dietitian when following a low-protein diet (defined a less than 0.8 g/kg per day).
-Information here can also be found on the article, Dietary Protein Intake and Chronic Kidney Disease.

 Some research has shown that limiting protein intake during the early stages of chronic kidney disease may lead to better overall outcomes in levels such as fasting glucose and eGFR.
-Limiting this nutrient, however, should only be done under the guidance of a registered dietitian.

 Fats often get a bad name, but fats are essential for our body to function properly.
-Not only do they help to insulate our bodies, they are also necessary for the formation of hormones and help to create healthy cells.
+Not only do they help to insulate our bodies, but they are also necessary for the formation of hormones and help to create healthy cells.

 It’s also important to manage the type and amount of fat you’re consuming as part of a renal diabetic diet.
 While some fats can be beneficial, such as unsaturated fats discussed below, others, like excessive saturated fats or trans fats, can lead to increases in blood pressure, a dangerous condition for people with diabetes and chronic kidney disease.